Veterans Resources

 2. all such credits are directly applicable to the degree objective.

-3. To ensure that all courses are applicable, students using VA education benefits must report all previous education and training to the College.
+3. To ensure all courses are applicable, students using VA education benefits must report all previous education and training to the College.
 It is the student’s responsibility to order transcripts from institutions previously attended.
 After two semesters of enrollment, the Department of Veterans Affairs will be notified if the student has failed to order transcripts.
 This may result in a delay or cessation of veterans education benefits.
 This includes any credits awarded before the student began using veterans education benefits.
 Students using VA education benefits may be denied education benefits or asked to reimburse education benefits received for credit earned in excess of their degree requirements.

 3. Attendance — Students are expected to attend all classes for which they have registered.